Sport in the Netherlands: Baseball

 The Royal Dutch Baseball Federation was established on 12 March 1912.
 They merged with the softball federation to form the Royal Dutch Baseball and Softball Federation in 1971 In 2008 there were over 24,000 players active at one of the 184 clubs in the country.

 The Netherlands boasts the most successful national baseball team in Europe, winning the European Baseball Championship 20 times and frequently representing the continent in international competitions such as the World Baseball Classic and Baseball World Cup.
 There is a domestic professional baseball league whose best team, Neptunus of Rotterdam, regularly contends for the European club championship, including five consecutive titles from 2000 to 2004.

 Baseball is especially popular on the island of Curaçao.
 In 2005, the Pabao Little League Champions of Willemstad advanced all the way to the championship game in the Little League World Series.
-Former New York Yankees outfielder Andruw Jones, now of the Tohoku Rakuten Golden Eagles in Japan's Pacific League, is arguably the most successful and popular baseball player to emerge from Curaçao, and in 2006 was a member of the Netherlands national team that participated in the inaugural World Baseball Classic.
+Former Atlanta Braves outfielder Andruw Jones, now of the Tohoku Rakuten Golden Eagles in Japan's Pacific League, is arguably the most successful and popular baseball player to emerge from Curaçao, and in 2006 was a member of the Netherlands national team that participated in the inaugural World Baseball Classic.
 Jair Jurrjens, pitcher for the Atlanta Braves, became the first pitcher from Curaçao to pitch in the major leagues.
 John Houseman became the first Dutch-born player in the Major Leagues when he made his debut for the Chicago Colts in 1894.
 Bert Blyleven was an All-Star, a two-time World Series champion and was elected to the National Baseball Hall of Fame in 2011.

 In 2009, the Netherlands twice upset the Dominican Republic in the 2009 World Baseball Classic.
 The Dominican Republic's entire roster played in Major League Baseball (MLB), while the Netherlands only had one player on an MLB roster.
 The Dominican teams' combined salary total in the MLB was about $84 million, while the Netherlands totals for $400,000.
 The Dominican Republic were highly favoured but in its first game against the Dominican, the Dutch won 3–2.
 The Dominican Republic won its next game against Panama to set up a rematch against the Netherlands.
 The Dutch stunned the Dominicans again and won 2–1 in extra innings.
 At the 2013 World Baseball Classic the Netherlands performed even better.
 With a mix of experienced veterans and talented youngsters they progressed through the preliminary rounds to the semi-final, where the team lost to the Dominican Republic.
 The team again reached the semifinals at the 2017 World Baseball Classic, but again fell one game shy of the championship, losing this time to Puerto Rico.